adorsys/keycloak-config-cli/docs/MANAGED.md

 ## State management

-If `import.state` is set to `true` (default value), keycloak-config-cli will purge only resources they created before by keycloak-config-cli.
-If `import.state` is set to `false`, keycloak-config-cli will purge all existing entities if they are not defined in import json.
+If `import.remote-state.enabled` is set to `true` (default value), keycloak-config-cli will purge only resources they created before by keycloak-config-cli.
+If `import.remote-state.enabled` is set to `false`, keycloak-config-cli will purge all existing entities if they are not defined in import json.

 ### Supported resources